This post contains affiliate links that earn commissions from qualifying purchases.

 This is easily one of the best books on writing fiction that I’ve ever had the pleasure to read.
 The book takes a fresh approach and tackles fiction writing from a scientific perspective.
 Thus the subtitle: “The writer’s guide to using brain science to hook readers from the very first sentence.”

 Before all you left-brained creatives bristle at the word science, know this: the book is completely accessible.
 It doesn’t confuse you with complex scientific jargon.
 Instead, it uses simple examples (mostly told as stories) to demonstrate the science behind story.

 What keeps the reader’s brain engaged?
 What causes the reader’s brain to wander off in search of something more compelling?
 How do you hook readers in the first place?
 If you want to know the answers to these questions, you need to read this book.

 Not only does Wired for Story answer these questions, it reveals the most critical elements that your story needs in order to resonate with readers.
-And as an avid reader, I found myself nodding along with every piece of insight and advice this book offers.
+As an avid reader, I found myself nodding along with every piece of insight and advice this book offers.